Guilouf/Stage_IRISA/README.md

 - `show_asp` argument: Enable in the standard output the output of clasp

 #TODO
-- Title for the heatmap tables
+- []Title for the heatmap tables
-- Caption for the numbers in tables
+- [] Caption for the numbers in tables
-- Add EC_uni and other heavy stuff in google drive or other.
+- [x] Add EC_uni and other heavy stuff in google drive or other
+- [] Update to metacyc 20
-- Setup to auto install modules
+- [] Setup to auto install modules
+- [] Refactor module and class names

 #Cheat
 - `gringo file | clasp` to test ASP separately